 The Bushes enjoyed a relatively low-key Christmas lunch at Camp David in 2007.
 On the menu?
 Turkey, dressing, green beans, sweet potatoes, fruit salad, Parker House rolls, pumpkin and pecan pies, and red velvet cake.

 In 2011, the Obamas celebrated in Hawaii with steak, potatoes, green beans and pie.
-Last year's menu was slightly more traditional, though just as simple: turkey, string beans, dressing, and mac and cheese.
+His menu in 2010 was slightly more traditional, though just as simple: turkey, string beans, dressing, and mac and cheese.